 - 1 Lemon - zest only

-- Trim off any fat or gristly bits from the chicken breasts and then cut a deep pocket in each one.
-Add the cheese, spinach, garlic, basil and tomatoes to the pocket in the chicken and then close it up.
+- Trim off any fat or gristly bits from 300 g Chicken breast and then cut a deep pocket into each one.
+Divide 30 g Soft goats cheese, 60 g Spinach, 1 Garlic clove, 2 tablespoon Fresh basil and 6 Sun-dried tomatoes into the pockets in the chicken and then close it up.

-- (optional) Make the crust by mixing 4 tablespoon panko (or normal) breadcrumbs, 2 tablespoon chopped parsley and the zest of a lemon.
+- (optional) Make the crust by mixing 4 tablespoon Panko breadcrumbs, 2 tablespoon Fresh parsley and the zest of 1 Lemon.
 Sprinkle on top of the chicken breasts.

-- Put the chicken breasts in the oven for 25-30 minutes until cooked through.
+- Put the chicken breasts into the oven for 25-30 minutes until cooked through.

 - Be careful not to cut all the way through the chicken.
 You want to just make a pocket to stuff it.